 This law is implemented for only n = 2.
 It looks for the following condition: if two nouns of type 1 can only be with two nouns of type 2, then no other nouns of type 1 can be with those same two nouns of type 2.
 In other words, those two nouns of type 2 are reserved for the two nouns of type 1.

 This law requires at least three noun types.
-Because it examines each fact to see if it references a noun in the mark, this law overlaps levels 1 and 2.
+Because it examines each fact to see if it references a noun in the mark, this law may overlap levels 1 and 2.
+See the levels for more information.
 When this law is enabled, most puzzles can be solved by level 1.